Kate Upton Stuns Fans With Fresh-Faced, Makeup-Free Snap

 “I want to open the conversation and give all people a platform to talk about all the struggles and strengths we experience… That’s why I created #ShareStrong – a space where we all can be part of the conversation, empower one another, and radiate positivity.
 I want to hear from YOU!
 Join the conversation by sharing what makes you strong and use the hashtag #ShareStrong,” she wrote.

-In another post, Upton said her daughter motivated her to be wrong.
+In another post, Upton said her daughter motivated her to be strong.

 “I’m strong for my daughter, I want her to feel comfortable to radiate strength, power and confidence.
 I realize that starts with me,” Upton wrote in a post.